elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 ### Determine the appropriate vCenter Server design and sizing requirements: vCenter Server Linked Mode, vCenter Server Virtual Appliance, vCenter Server heartbeat

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-host-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-host-management-guide.pdf']);">vCenter Server and Host Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-host-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-host-management-guide.pdf']);">vCenter Server and Host Management ESXi 5.0</a>":

 > **Using vCenter Server in Linked Mode**
 > You can join multiple vCenter Server systems using vCenter Linked Mode to allow them to share information.
 When a server is connected to other vCenter Server systems using Linked Mode, you can connect to that vCenter Server system and view and manage the inventories of the linked vCenter Server systems.Linked Mode uses Microsoft Active Directory Application Mode (ADAM) to store and synchronize data across multiple vCenter Server systems.
 ADAM is installed as part of vCenter Server installation.
 Each ADAM instance stores data from the vCenter Server systems in the group, including information about roles andlicenses.
 This information is replicated across all of the ADAM instances in the connected group to keep them in sync.